 4. Book tickets to a Covent Garden Theatre or The Royal Opera House

 5. Eat a healthy lunch at Neal’s Yard Square

 6. Explore the shopping streets in Covent Garden

-7. Find out about the capital’s transport system at London Transport Museum
+7. Find out about the capital’s transport system at the London Transport Museum

 8. See original James Bond Vehicles at the London Film Museum

 9. Learn how to dance at The Pineapple Dance Studio